leeandroleeite/exclusible_challenge/README.md

-# exclusible_challenge
-Simple app for user registering API with NodeJS, that will be consumed by a React/NextJS front end.

 # Exclusible Tech Coding Challenge

 ## Simple app using using a NodeJS backend consumed by a NextJS frontend.
 This app allows the client to manage a database of users (CRUD) and retrieve BTCUSD exchange rate.